A.

 Correct- I do not depend on him.

-79. The Prepositions used after two words must be made clear if these two words are connected by and or or.
+79. The Prepositions used after two words must be made clear if these two

 For example,